mig-hub/sequel-crushyform/README.md

 0.0.5 Crushyform method guesses the enctype
 0.0.6 Human name for classes and label for new records 0.0.7 Fix `Model#to_label`
+0.0.8 Fix bug with apostrophe in text fields

 COPYRIGHT
 =========